mhenke/CFML-in-100-minutes/cfml100mins.markdown

 ## 8. Structures

 A structure is a *collection of data* where each element of data is addressed by a name.
 As an analogy, think about a classroom of children.
 Under ideal circumstances, each student has a name and can be found by using that name.
 We might look in a science classroom for a child named Joey and that would result in finding an actual student.
-We could write this like 'science["Joey"]' which could be read as "look in the collection named 'science' and find the thing named 'Joey**.
+We could write this like "science["Joey"]" which could be read as "look in the collection named "science" and find the thing named "Joey**.

 A structure is an unordered collection, its just a bunch of data collected together where each one has a unique name/key.
 Structures have a slightly more complicated syntax: